Friday, October 16, 2009

 Last week I was introduced to a social worker with Alliance for Children in Arlington.
 She informed me that her organization led classes specifically to teach adults how to recognize behaviors that might signal the occurrence of abuse in children as well as ways to appropriately respond when a child comes forward.
 I immediately asked for more information.
 After receiving the course materials and having an opportunity to look them over, I am even more impressed with the program.
 Not only does it identify specific physical and behavioral red flags, it also addresses how to discuss sexual abuse openly with kids- similarly to how candidly a parent would discuss looking both ways before crossing the street.
 The curriculum emphasizes several times that over 90% of abusers are known and trusted by their victims and victims’ families.
 I have never seen a program so determined to wake people up.

 At the end of the course, you really get it.
 You get that this is everywhere and that it can and may have already happened to your child.
 You learn how to minimize the risk.
 You learn how to talk to other adults so that they know you are paying attention.
 You learn how to talk to your kids so that they know it is your job to protect them.
-You learn that if it happens,
+You learn that if it happens, it is something your child can recover from.
+Perhaps most importantly, you learn that children and adults everywhere can and do heal from this every day.

 Everything you never knew you needed to know